toysavi/LinuxFoundationCertifiedSystemAdministratorI/README.md

 ## Welcome to LFCSA Course

-This LFCSA will contain followning:
+This LFCSA course will contain followning:
 - [1.
 Essential Commans]()
 - [2.
 Operation of Running System]()
 - [3.
 User and Group Management]()